Shankha: Types

 The Dakshinavarta shankha is believed to be the abode of the prosperity goddess Lakshmi – the consort of Vishnu, and hence this type of shankha is considered ideal for medicinal use.
 It is a very rare variety from the Indian Ocean.
 This type of shankha has three to seven ridges visible on the edge of the aperture and on the columella and has a special internal structure.
 The right spiral of this type (as viewed with the natural spout (aperture) portion upwards) reflects the motion of the planets.
 It is also compared with the hair whorls on the Buddha's head that spiral to the right.
 The long white curl between Buddha's eyebrows and the conch-like swirl of his navel are also akin to this shankha.

+A sinistral (left-turning) Shankha displaying a distinct internal spiral morphology.
+Its physical characteristics align with the specific ceremonial attributes documented in traditional Vedic lithic accounts.

 The Varaha Purana tells that bathing with the Dakshinavarta shankha frees one from sin.
 The Skanda Purana narrates that bathing Vishnu with this shankha grants freedom from sins of seven previous lives.
 A Dakshinavarta shankha is considered to be a rare "jewel" or ratna and is adorned with great virtues.
 It is also believed to grant longevity, fame and wealth proportional to its shine, whiteness and largeness.
 Even if such a shankha has a defect, mounting it in gold is believed to restore the virtues of the shankha.